Burrows-Wheeler Aligner (BWA) is an efficient program that aligns

 bwa index command.
 A reference genome sequence in FASTA format needs to be provided, e.g.

-#!/bin/bash #SBATCH -A YOUR_ACCOUNT #SBATCH --nodes=1 #SBATCH --ntasks=1 #SBATCH --mem=64000 #SBATCH -p standard #Run program module purge module load bwa cd /scratch/$USER/bwaanalysis # reference in FASTA format bwa index refgenome.fa
+#!/bin/bash #SBATCH -A YOUR_ALLOCATION #SBATCH --nodes=1 #SBATCH --ntasks=1 #SBATCH --mem=64000 #SBATCH -p standard # Run program module purge module load bwa module list cd /scratch/$USER/bwaanalysis # replace refgnome.fa with the name of your reference genome # reference in FASTA format bwa index refgenome.fa

 Alignment of Sequence Reads to a Reference Genome